datasittersclub/site/site/dsc23.md

 Returning to the idea of "coasting AI" that we opened with: I acknowledge that these tools are making me lazy in lots of ways - see also the fact that this was written from an AudioPen transcription, which is another tool I use constantly because of carpal tunnel from playing all those video games in the '90s.
 However, this is also giving me the bandwidth to do things I would never have gotten to, like actually update my website for the first time in years.
 The original site was locked into a dated theme, and bringing in new structured content was as simple as dropping in the JSON file in this project.
 (It's also built in a '90s aesthetic that I described as "Trapper Keeper style," which apparently has plenty of reference material in Sonnet 4's dataset.)

 At the same time, literacy of libraries and tools is still critical for doing anything more complicated.
 The back and forth process benefits from our ability to specifically reference a library like [p5.js](http://p5.js) and to define things in concrete terms.
-This is why when I teach distant coding, I use [Code to Joy by Michael Littman](https://www.amazon.com/Code-Joy-Everyone-Should-Programming/dp/0262546396/), which I highly recommend to folks diving into this way of working or just playing around with programming in digital humanities.
+This is why when I teach distant coding, I assign readings from [Code to Joy by Michael Littman](https://www.amazon.com/Code-Joy-Everyone-Should-Programming/dp/0262546396/), which I highly recommend to folks diving into this way of working or just playing around with programming in digital humanities.
 His approach is focused on the language of coding and understanding the operations and principles more so than the syntax of code.

 ## Agents on Call